 - Sketches are useful, but if you are sketching a plot you

-should always have axes labeled (i.e., "Time", "Apparent Magnitude",
+should always have axes labeled (i.e., "Time", "Apparent

-increase (i.e., "the Y-axis is magnitude,
+direction the values increase (i.e., "the Y-axis is magnitude,

 - When calculating something, if your answer doesn't make

 sense, say so! ("I got a size for the Sun of 10 meters, which

 is crazy small -- I must have done something wrong!").

 big the Sun really is...